Projects

 The app provides great flexibility in analysis: interactive visualizations, configurable model parameters, and multiple options for evaluation and explanation allow users to tailor the process to their specific needs.

-You can access the stable version at Forecast App.
+You can access the latest version at Forecast App.

 Follow the user guide to leverage the full potential of the Forecast App to obtain accurate forecasts, understand model behavior, and explore different scenarios for informed decision-making.